Draughts.io

 Choose Your Style

-Five classic checkers variants with unique rules
+Five classic draughts variants with unique rules

 🇬🇧

-English (Checkers)
+English Draughts

 American version on an 8×8 board.
 Special capture rules.
 Popular in USA, UK and Canada.